Porridge Bread

 Ingredient Notes

-• Maple Syrup: Provides subtle sweetness and flavor.
+- Maple Syrup: Provides subtle sweetness and flavour.

-• Yeast (Active Dry): Be sure to use active dry yeast, not rapid rise, as the slower rise develops a better flavor.
+- Yeast (Active Dry): Be sure to use active dry yeast, not rapid rise, as a slower rise develops better flavour.

 Ingredient Substitutions

-• Oats (Rolled): Quick oats can be used in the same amount, but avoid steel-cut oats as they won’t soften properly.
+- Oats (Rolled): You can use quick oats in the same amount, but avoid steel-cut oats as they won’t soften properly.

 Recipe Variations